 Settings differ with a point of view change of character or narrator.
-So to be effective, in any scene in any story, an author needs to make a reader aware of the point of view, and also consider distance–for example, near or far (examples below)–and be aware what in the setting has changed due to passage of time.
-Ask: is there a detail that can indicate time passage with out calling attention to it specifically.
-(ExMPLE: “The ice cream melted” is often more acceptable in fiction to indicate time passage than “two minutes passed”.)
+So to be effective, in any scene in any story, a reader should be aware of the point of view and how that specific character perceives the story world from that point of view and a change in distance of the point of view or a passage of time.
+EXAMPLE: time passage on narrative.
+“The ice cream melted.”
+Using imagery and action can often be more effective that: “Three minutes passed”.
 The idea is to signal passage of time and momentum with the stroke of a small detail.

-Almost always, brevity results from the quality of puzzle pieces chosen.
+In literature, story environment is transferred through language, not vision or hearing.
+Authors are not illutrators or actors, the create images with well-chosen words and imaginative diction.
+Imagine scene as scattered pieces of a jigsaw puzzle.
+The writer stimulates an image with selected effective puzzle pieces.
+And many readers, from their own worldview and experience, fill in mentally with pieces to complete the scene.
 Fewer details are needed if individual pieces of the puzzle are maximally effective.
-The puzzle piece must be concrete (paper clip), not abstract (fastener).
-The word choice must be image-generating (cracked porcelain tea cup, or, the blue and yellow scattered pieces of the shattered Easter egg).
-Modifiers are usually more effective in setting when not judgmental (not huge, better to say six feet tall– but only if it fits).
+The “puzzle piece” is best when concrete (paper clip), not abstract (fastener).
+The word choice should be image-generating (cracked porcelain tea cup, or, the blue and yellow scattered pieces of the shattered decorated Easter egg).
+Modifiers are usually more effective in setting when not judgmental (reather than huge, which is a judgement, better to say six feet tall for conrete accuracy–but only if it fits).
 Avoid clichés.
-Use nouns and adjectives that evoke images in a few words–fifty story skyscraper, not tall building.
+Use nouns and adjectives that evoke images in a few words–fifty-story skyscraper, not tall building.
 Once you instinctively incorporate the right pieces of the puzzle in mind, you can then deliver them seamlessly.
+And brevity results from the quality of puzzle pieces chosen.

-Brevity is in building scene is best.
+Brevity in scene building is best.
 Long descriptive passages are for past generations.
 Find clever ways to use your puzzle pieces in dialogue attribution, internal reflections, narrative, back story.
-Be sure to use fresh and exciting image fragments especially in narrative.
+Be sure to use fresh and exciting image fragments, especially in narrative.

-Keep your settings alive with momentum: use abstract to concrete images and change passive (and past perfect) to active constructions whenever possible.
-EXAMPLES:
+Keep your settings alive with momentum: whenever possible change 1) abstract to concrete images, 2) passive (and past perfect) to active constructions .

 The weather was unpleasant.
 It was raining.
 The grey sky reflected from the wet street surface.
 The side street was rarely used by automobiles and ice would form soon on the sidewalk and the metal lampposts with gas burners that had to be lit each evening by a bent old man who had never failed in his duty for decades.

 The old lamplighter painfully climbed his step stool to hold his quivering flame to the cast-iron gas streetlamp.
 The light rain would turn to ice.
 Pedestrians might fall.
 Cars skid.
-But he never failed his daily duty to protect in forty-eight years of evening service to the City of Charleston.
+But in forty-eight years of evening service to the City of Charleston, he never failed his daily duty to protect .